GMC Logo

 • fraud or dishonesty

-• working without a licence.
+• a doctor working without a licence.

 When you should refer yourself to us